microsoft/accessibility-insights-windows/.github/pull_request_template.md

 Note:
 - After the PR has been created, certain checks will be kicked off.
 All of these checks must pass before a merge.
-- An "accessibility-insights-windows-compliance-checks" build should be queued manually by a code owner using the last commit id.
+- An "accessibility-insights-windows-compliance-checks" build should be queued manually by a code owner, who approves this PR, using the last commit id.

 #### Describe the change
 (Please provide an overview of the change in this PR)